Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Credit line.

-Check if your business spends in a card’s bonus-rewards categories.
-If your business spends relatively even across many categories, you might like a flat-rate rewards card.
+See if your business spends in a card’s bonus rewards categories.
+If your business spends relatively evenly across many categories, you might like a flat-rate rewards card.

 - Employee cards.